marcin86junior/URLCutterREST/README.md

 Django/REST technology is used for serialization and management of data.
 On "homepage" site you can: add data, check list, remove unused data.

-Celery and Celery-beat have now 2 tasks:
+Celery and Celery-beat have now 3 tasks:

 	- remove never unused links (created 1 day ago or more) at 8 AM
-	- remove used links (not used from 5 days or more) every 1h
+	- remove used links (not used from 5 days or more) at 11 PM
+	- remove unused links every 1min (TEST TASK/TURN IT OFF)

 Requirements:
 -------------